jpmorganchase/modular/docs/components/remote-view.md

 );
 ```

-By default, `<RemoteView />` will output a very simple loading message:
+By default, `<RemoteView />` outputs a very simple loading message:
 `<div>Loading</div>`.

 Alternatively, you bring your own error boundary.